|Opened||5 Witchrite 8978 GE|

 The Sôvuk Sea Gate once served as a rift between the Abyssal world Kurun'Ush and the world Bal-Kriav.
 The architect of the Sôvuk Sea Gate was a powerful demon wizard named Gorag'theg.
-His knowledge of necromancy was so great that he figured out a way to use soul energy to power the Manes Chimneys, better known today as the Bone Rigs.
+His knowledge of necromancy was so great that he figured out a way to use soul energy to power-up the Manes Chimneys.

 If Gorag'theg had succeeded in securing more souls, the Demon Spawn War would likely have went on for another decade and who knows what could have happened during that time - perhaps even the loss of Bal-Kriav to the demons.

 It is fortunate for us, that the demons spent as much time fighting amongst themselves as attacking us.